LBCrion/sfwbar/doc/sfwbar.rst

 button
   add a clickable button with an option to launch external programs on click

+You can also include files containing "scanner" and "layout" section by adding a layout element in the form of ``id = "filename.config"``.

 Each widget is placed within the parent grid.
 By default, widgets are placed next to the previous widget along the "direction" of the grid (left to right by default).